DarraghReid/eden/README.md

         These images were edited by cutting and pasting different parts of the images to create a larger image using [Google Slides](https://www.google.com/slides/about/)

-    * It was important to find png images without any backgrounds in order for users to seemlessly place images on top of one another to give the impression that the garden elements are real.
+    * It was important to find png images without any backgrounds in order for users to seamlessly place images on top of one another to give the impression that the garden elements are real.

 ## Wireframes